mcarson24/frontend-challenge/README.md

 ## Requirements

 The app:
-* Asks the user for an address (you may use an input field)
+* Asks the user for an address (you may use an input field) -- DONE
-* Displays the location of at least three nearby bike stations on a map (you may integrate Google Maps, Open Street Map, or another tool of your choice)
+* Displays the location of at least three nearby bike stations on a map (you may integrate Google Maps, Open Street Map, or another tool of your choice) -- DONE
-* Visually indicates the number of open docks and available bikes at each bike station
+* Visually indicates the number of open docks and available bikes at each bike station -- DONE
 * Visually indicates the weather, and
 * Displays a warning if the weather seems dangerous.